-Thanks to the Germany’s strong economy and negligible unemployment, Germans per capita income is quite high and they are entitled to 6 weeks of vacation a year.
+Thanks to Germany’s strong economy and negligible unemployment, Germans per capita income is quite high and they are entitled to 6 weeks of vacation a year.
 It comes to no surprise that they are the world’s biggest spenders tourist money in the globe.
-A knowledge of German is therefore a great advantage for many people working in the hospitality industry.
+A knowledge of German is, therefore, a great advantage for many people working in the hospitality industry.

 6. Aeroflight sector

 In the accelerated growth in international air travel, multilingualism and multiculturalism means business.
 Ability to speak English fluently and proficiency in at least one foreign language like German is often mandatory to reach even the interview stage of the recruitment procedure for ground crew and aviation staff.